strapi/strapi/docs/3.x.x/getting-started/install-requirements.md

   *
 ```

-Are you having trouble during the basic installation steps?
-Please check to see if someone already had the [same issue](https://github.com/strapi/strapi/issues).
+Are you having trouble during the [basic installation requirements](/3.x.x/getting-started/install-requirements.html#basic-installation-requirements) steps?
+Please check to see if someone has already had the [same issue](https://github.com/strapi/strapi/issues).
 If not, please [submit an issue](https://github.com/strapi/strapi/issues/new).

 ---